rage/programming-23/data/part-1/1-getting-started.md

 <in-browser-programming-exercise name="Print some code" tmcname="part01-05_print_code">

-Thus far you have probably used double quotation marks `"` to print out strings, but Python also accepts single quotation marks `'`.
+Thus far, you have probably used double quotation marks `"` to print out strings.
+In addition to the double quotation marks, Python also accepts single quotation marks `'`.

 This comes in handy if you ever want to print out the actual quotation marks themselves: